robert17/iotf-rtd/docs/applications/libraries/java.rst

     myClient.connect();

-After the successful connection to the IoTF service, the application client can perform the following operations, like subscribing to device events, subscribing to device status, publishing device events and commands.
+After the successful connection to the IoT Platform service, the application client can perform the following operations, like subscribing to device events, subscribing to device status, publishing device events and commands.

 ----